 All property investors must consider tax deductions.
 Australia has clear rules in place.
 The Australian Taxation Office (ATO) outlines the basics, but here’s what you really need to know.
 There’s one key question to ask yourself when you buy an investment property.
 What can I claim?
 It’s a simple question, but one that doesn’t have […]

 The recent depreciation changes have the greatest impact on the types of property you may choose to invest in.
 Some people prefer to invest in brand-new properties, while others opt for older property that they can renovate and resell for profit.
 So, which is the better investment strategy?
 Let’s look at this in actual finite […]

 THE NUMBERS are in.
 There’s no denying it.
-It’s now a fact that not every property needs a physical inspection by a depreciation expert for the maximum tax deductions to be claimed.
+It’s now a fact that not every property needs a depreciation schedule inspection for the maximum tax deductions to be claimed.
 The truth is that the majority don’t need a physical inspection, saving you time and money.
-We’ve been saying this for a long […]
+We’ve been saying this for a long time, but you […]